aframevr/aframe-site/src/_posts/awoa-42.md

 <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>

-**A happy new year!** Just a year ago, WebVR was a small group of crazy people, and A-Frame had just been born.
+**A happy new year!** Just one year ago, WebVR was a small group of crazy people, and A-Frame had just been born.
 And just one year later, WebVR has support from all the major tech players, and A-Frame has sparked WebVR content creation for the web community to build stellar projects.
 In 2017, A-Frame will get the good